suzie254/News/README.md

 ##### Github-link to News-API

-The following is the github link to the project "News-API":
+The following is the github link to the project "News":
 This site lacks github pages:**Not applicable**

 ***Known Bugs***